How to be a disaster response volunteer

 If you are not within two hours by limited ground transportation AND do not have a previous relationship with an appropriate organization inside the disaster area, you will not be of any use in the first 12 to 24 hours of any given major incident.
 You will end up being part of the problem.

 Please DO NOT head into the disaster area on your own and then try to find a way to help.
 This leads to congestion and disorganization in some areas and inability to get care to other areas.
-Much time and effort have had to be diverted from projects that are more important during the Twin Towers situation and the responses to Hurricane Katrina to clear out well-meaning but uncoordinated, unsupplied and unneeded volunteers.
+Much time and effort have had to be diverted from projects that are more important during disaster response to clear out well-meaning but uncoordinated, unsupplied and unneeded volunteers.

 2. Positions are for volunteers

 Many, if not most, of these positions will be volunteer, and you may be responsible for your own costs of transportation, if not your own food.
-If your personal finances can’t handle those costs in addition to the loss of your normal income, then stay at your regular job (they also serve who stand and wait), and offer financial support one of the various organizations providing relief.
+If your personal finances can’t handle those costs in addition to the loss of your normal income, then stay home and offer financial support to one of the various organizations providing relief.

 3. Dangerous and unstable conditions